Texas Teen Matin Azizi-Yarand Arrested For Planning Mall Shooting Spree

 According to an affidavit, the case began in December 2017 when Azizi-Yarand started communicating with an FBI source in a mobile messaging app.
 It is here that Azizi-Yarand allegedly expressed his desire to commit an attack, adding that he had been reading ISIS guides for “performing operations and making bombs.”

-Azizi-Yarand had reportedly also been reviewing a guide to making pipe bombs which was authored by Eric Harris, one of the attackers in teh 1999 shooting at Columbine High School.
+Azizi-Yarand had reportedly also been reviewing a guide to making pipe bombs which was authored by Eric Harris, one of the attackers in the 1999 shooting at Columbine High School.

 “This case exemplifies the wide reach terrorist groups have through social media and other means,” said Chief Gregory Rushin of the Plano Police Department, “to radicalize others in communities across our country.”

-In his earliest conversations with the FBI’s source, Azizi-Yarand allegedly said, “It is not about how many kill, but how much money you will make these countries spend in security just for a simple attack… although having a high number will get their attention.”
+In his earliest conversations with the FBI’s source, Azizi-Yarand allegedly said, “It is not about how many kills, but how much money you will make these countries spend in security just for a simple attack… although having a high number will get their attention.”

 “I want to put America in the state that Europe is in, which is having to have soldiers deployed in streets,” Azizi-Yarand added, according to an affidavit.
 “Something that will cost them a lot financially too.”